thlorenz/browserify-ftw/examples/RyanFitzer-RequireJs-Jquery.md

     npm -g install browserify-ftw

-At this point you can try a dry run via `browserify-ftw require-config.js`, which will use a default refactor config with `dryrun` enabled.
+At this point you can try a dry run via `browserify-ftw -r require-config.js -e home.js`, which will use a default refactor config with
+`dryrun` enabled.

 In order for browserify-ftw to generate code that conforms to the rest of your project, we need to give it some